Assistive Technology

 Audio books share many of the same benefits as e-books for the reader, as well as the ability to listen to the text.
 Titles can be found specifically as audio books, but many e-books will feature a read-aloud function as well.

 PDFs (Portable Document Formats) are documents that exist digitally the same as they would on paper.
 Books available in PDF format can be downloaded and saved to read at any time.
 They can also be printed out if a hard copy is needed as well.
 Additionally, when an audio version cannot be located, an accessible PDF copy can be used with Text-to-Speech software.
-Scans of parts of books may be requested from the College's library and if available will be sent in PDF format.
+Scans of parts of books may be requested from the College's library and, if available, will be emailed in PDF format.

 The following web sites offer free access to or copies of e-books, audiobooks, and PDFs.
 Individuals may use these sites to search for specific titles or browse through general categories.